BrittanyBoles7/SAT_Comparison_MSU/02_DataAcquisition/README.md

 with versions of Trivy to get results from.
 ---
 ## 02_protocol
+both methods are currently set up to not rerun images we already have saved.
+So you need to delete the old run throws if you want new results, or change the saving process.
 Grype_Versions_Image_Processing:
 Here we run the docker images on our local machine through each of the versions of Grype and save the results in a json file for each image.
+We reset the config file, pointing it to the saved files in 02_ToolVersions/03_incremental.
+There is two config files, one is to use CPE matching and one is to not, so we can test the differences.

 Trivy_Versions_Image_Processing:
 Here we run the docker images on our local machine through each of the versions of Trivy